WakeRealityDev/Thunderquake_Qt/README_state_of_this_app_code_as_Glk_frontend.txt

 All the technical side to compile the Qt app and run RemGlk on Android has been extensively tested and works great in testing.
 However, worth mentioning some very obvious issues:

 1. What's missing is a lot of user-interface work.
 For example: A QTextEdit scrolling presents a scroll-bar on the right in desktop PC fashion.
 It does not have normal Android app touch-screen scrolling.
 2. The HTML presentation of the File Open found story files is very flexible with different screen sizes.
-However, it's too tightly packed and it would be difficult to use a touch-screen to click the link without accidently hitting links on other lines of output.
+However, it's too tightly packed and it would be difficult to use a touch-screen to click the link without accidentally hitting links on other lines of output.
 3. BUG: on arm device the TextEdit input system isn't working correctly?
-However, it works fine on the x86 Andoird 7.1.1 emulator with both soft and hard keyboard. why?
+However, it works fine on the x86 Android 7.1.1 emulator with both soft and hard keyboard. why?

 Macintosh desktop / Apple iPhone / Windows desktop